| Graphics: | ![]() ![]() ![]() ![]() 4 |

 The Game:

 This is not a typical RPG from Squaresoft.
 Unlike most other RPGs, you actually get to command the fighting yourselves.
 You control up to three heroic adventurers on the screen at once, instead of one character that represents a group of other characters.
 You get to see the enemies approaching, and as I mentioned before, you get to control the fighting yourself.
-It's not like Final Fantasy games where your characters line up and they each take turns running up to an opponent, attacking it, and runing back in line.
-This way, it's more realistic and fun (in my opinion).
+It's not like Final Fantasy games where your characters line up and they each take turns running up to an opponent, attacking it, and running back in line.
+This way, it's more focused on action instead of an abstract representation of the battles.
 The gameplay is similar to a Zelda game in that respect.
 If you have an SNES Multi-Player Adaptor, up to three people can control the fighting.
 The only other SNES RPG I've seen that has a Multi-Player option is Lord of the Rings.

 The Good:

-The graphics on this game are amazing.
+The graphics in this game are amazing.
 The game takes you to places all over the Land of Mana.
-Throughout your journey, you will visit towns, castles, caves, hot deserts, cold winter lands, and bluish dark forests.
+Throughout your journey, you will visit towns, castles, caves, hot deserts, cold winter lands, and bluish dark forests where sunlight filters through the shifting canopy of tree foliage.
 Music is fantastic.
 It can be sentimental, exciting, haunting, and whimsical.
-(Unfortunately, it can be sometimes a bit irritating, such as with the dwarf city.)
+The music is very memorable, making the music instantly recognizable and nostalgic.
+The only music I'm not very fond of is the boss battle theme, which is a bit grating.
 Gameplay is great, and with two or more players, it's extremely fun.

 The Bad:

 I have noticed that on occasion, when I order one of my players to cast a magic spell, it sometimes doesn't work.
 This can get frustrating at times.
-Also, the computer controlled characters do not follow your characters very efficiently sometimes, so you'll probabaly often have to back up when they get stuck on staircases and such.
+Also, the computer controlled characters do not follow your characters very efficiently sometimes, so you'll probably often have to back up when they get stuck on staircases and such.
+The sprite is the usual culprit on both accounts, for some reason.

 Overall:

 I love this game, particularly for the reason that you get to control the fighting yourself instead of just watching it happen.
+I was introduced to RPGs through my SNES.
+Initially, the abstract battles of Final Fantasy were a turnoff to me, and as a result Secret of Mana is the game that was my gateway into RPGs.
 There are only a few RPG games out there that are like this, such as Legend of Zelda and Shadowrun.
-It's a shame that the sequel wasn't released over here.
-Although I haven't played it, the graphics and music are beatiful.
+It's a shame that the sequel wasn't released domestically as Secret of Mana 2.
+Although I haven't played it much, the graphics and music are beautiful.

 Back to the Anime Super Famicom Game Reviews Index